joe-at-startupmedia/pmon3/README.md

 ```

 ### Unix Sockets
-Less performant than the default shared memory implementation and the posix_mq implementation
+Significantly less performant than the default shared memory implementation and posix_mq implementation.
+It also has the capability of utilizing TCP cockets with additional build flags (currently: `build -tags net,network`).

 ```bash
 BUILD_FLAGS="-tags net" make build